 - 1. Race rules are designed to provide a safe and fair experience for everyone involved and to help ensure our ability to produce the race again next year. - 2.
 Major rule infractions by Competitors or their crew, especially those regarding "cheating," will result in immediate disqualification of the Competitor. - 3.
-Other, lesser offenses will result in the following cumulative time penalties: - A WARNING may be issued, depending on the nature of the infraction, at the discretion of the race official (A "slash" will be marked on the Competitor's bib number.) - First Penalty: One Hour ("X" will be marked on the Competitor's bib number. - · Second Penalty: Disqualification - 4.
+Other, lesser offenses will result in the following cumulative time penalties: - A WARNING may be issued, depending on the nature of the infraction, at the discretion of the race official (A "slash" will be marked on the Competitor's bib.) - First Penalty: 15 minutes in a few circumstances, but One Hour in most cases. ("X" will be marked on the competitor's bib.) - · Second Penalty: Disqualification - 4.
 Time penalties are imposed by the penalized Competitor stopping at the Time Checkpoint in Lone Pine to serve his/her time penalty.
 The race and clock will continue while the penalized Competitor waits out his/her penalty time.
 A Race Official will be present to oversee this process.
 Any Competitor who is required to serve a time penalty, but does not stop to do so, will be disqualified. - 5.
 The Race Director has the authority, at any time, to overrule any rule or invent a new rule based on extenuating, unforeseen, and/or unusual circumstances and/or to maintain the integrity and fair play necessary for the successful completion, and continuation, of the race.
 The Race Director has ultimate authority regarding all rules, their interpretation, and their enforcement.
 There is no "appeals committee" nor an "appeals process."
 All Competitors in the race, and their support crews, willingly acknowledge this fact, as well as all other race rules, by attending the race in any capacity. - 6.
-In all cases and circumstances, it is the intent, and spirit, of the rules which will govern their implementation and enforcement.
+In all cases and circumstances, it is the intent, and spirit, of the rules which will govern their implementation and enforcemen.